PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/utils/fileValidation/functions/validateFile.md

 `IFileValidationResult`

-- Object containing validation status and error message if any
+IFileValidationResult - Object containing validation status and error message if any